Thomas Brackett Reed: Attorney General of Maine (1870–1873)

-House of Representatives
+Early United States House career (1877–81)

 1876 election

 Reed was nominated for Congress from Maine's first district in 1876.
 Incumbent Representative John H. Burleigh had split from the state party organization, led by Senators James G. Blaine and Hannibal Hamlin, and Reed, a respected organization man, was chosen to oppose him.
 Reed's strength was in the city of Portland, while most of Burleigh's support was from York County.
 Reed narrowly carried the district convention on June 29.
 The conflict between Reed and Burleigh carried into the general election, with a Burleigh ticket in the campaign.
 Reed campaigned in favor of prohibition and was attacked for his association with Robert G. Ingersoll, known for his radical advocacy for agnosticism.
 Reed was forced to deny that he was an atheist, but the charge would be repeated in later campaigns.
 Ultimately, Reed narrowly won by fewer than 1,000 votes on September 9, with Burleigh receiving 177.

 Early congressional service and rise

 Reed was relatively active in debate during his first term, speaking against Fernando Wood in support of funding for the United States diplomatic corps and delivering his most famous early speech against the federal restoration of the campus of William & Mary College, which was destroyed during the war.
 Arguing that the expenditure would set a precedent which would allow "every claim agent who loved the Lost Cause and a good many who did not" to raid the Treasury, Reed argued, "You were beaten and yet you want us to take the consequences.
 You come forward and insist that the victorious country shall pay for the damages inflicted upon it by its enemies."

-The highlight of his first term was his appointment on May 20, 1878 to the committee to investigate charges of fraud in the 1876 presidential election.
+The highlight of his first term was his appointment on May 20, 1878, to the committee to investigate charges of fraud in the 1876 presidential election.
 Reed used the politically sensitive role to advocate the Republican position, restoring the party's fortunes ahead of the 1880 election.
-Reed defended the legitimacy Hayes's victory in the state of Louisiana, in particular focusing on East Feliciana Parish, where he alleged that a violent crime wave, including murder, had been for the purpose of political intimidation, as they had ended suddenly on election day and the victims had been primarily Republicans.
+Reed defended the legitimacy of Hayes's victory in the state of Louisiana, in particular focusing on East Feliciana Parish, where he alleged that a violent wave of crime (including murder) had been for the purpose of political intimidation, as it had ended suddenly on election day and the victims had been primarily Republicans.
 Reed also cross-examined William T. Pelton, Tilden's nephew and aide, regarding evidence Pelton had delivered bribes on behalf of his uncle's campaign.
 Pelton's testimony under Reed's questioning was so damaging that Tilden appeared before the committee himself to deny the accusations.
 The final Republican minority report suggested Pelton, a poor man, could not have made such bribes without Tilden's knowledge.
-While the report did not vindicate Hayes, it softened the political blow by demonstrating that electioneering and misconduct had not been one-sided and raised Reed's prominence beyond that of an ordinary House freshman.
+While the report did not vindicate Hayes, it softened the political blow by demonstrating that electioneering and misconduct had not been one-sided and raised Reed's profile beyond that of an ordinary House freshman.